digital-transition

-The Digital Tsunami is moving at a rapid clip, encompassing all aspects of business and society.
-Understanding this dynamic and making the necessary changes is the context for digital transformation.
-The starting point is to assess your businesses’ state of digital preparedness based not just on technology, but on a comprehensive picture of digital integration and engagement throughout the organization.
+Digital disruption is moving at a rapid clip, encompassing all aspects of business and society.
+Understanding this dynamic and making the necessary changes is at the core of digital transformation.
+The starting point is to assess your organization’s state of digital preparedness based not just on technology, but on a comprehensive (and realistic) picture of digital integration and transformation throughout the organization.

-Digital transformation poses five challenges to businesses of all sizes:
+Digital transformation poses six challenges to businesses of all sizes:

 1. Leadership